morrisgpeter/Power-Generation-SQL/README.md

 Description of the different types of supply groups available in binomial pricing, consumption (kWh) and demand (kW) by:

-High Voltage = 88 kV or more
+High Voltage = 88 kV or more <br>
-A1 - 230 kV or more
+- A1 - 230 kV or more
-A2 - 88 kV to 138 kV
+- A2 - 88 kV to 138 kV

 Medium Voltage = 2.3 kV up to 69 kV
-A3 - 69 kV
+- A3 - 69 kV
-A3a - 30kVa 44kV
+- A3a - 30kVa 44kV
-A4 - 2.3kVa25kV
+- A4 - 2.3kVa25kV
-AS - Low Voltage (tariff framework)
+- AS - Low Voltage (tariff framework)

 Group B (Low Voltage - less than 2,300 Volts); Monomial pricing, consumption (kWh).

-B1 - Residential
+- B1 - Residential
-B2 - Rural
+- B2 - Rural
-B3 - Other Classes B4 - Public Lighting
+- B3 - Other Classes B4 - Public Lighting

 Generation projects are classified into the following types of power plants:

-UHE - Hydroelectric Power Plants
+- UHE - Hydroelectric Power Plants
-UTE - Thermoelectric Power Plants
+- UTE - Thermoelectric Power Plants
-PCH - Small Hydroelectric Power Plants EOL - Wind Power Plants UTN - Thermonuclear Plants
+- PCH - Small Hydroelectric Power Plants EOL - Wind Power Plants
+- UTN - Thermonuclear Plants
-SOL - Alternative Energy Sources CGH - Hydroelectric Generating Plant
+- SOL - Alternative Energy Sources CGH - Hydroelectric Generating Plant

 MER – Requisitos